bcmills/go2go/assignable.md

 not be assignable to any other defined type whose underlying type is `T` — even if `T` itself is not a defined type — because `assignable.To(T)` may store values of _other_ defined types.)

-A variable of type `assignable.To(T)` may be converted to any type to which `T` itself may be converted.

 For example, given: